A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 Here, we split the MaNGA massive ETG sample into different sub-samples based on the following two criteria: 1.
 The ``$\sigma_{\star}$-split'': at fixed outskirt stellar mass (stellar mass at $R>20$ kpc, \mout{}), split the sample based on their stellar velocity dispersion within $0.5 \times R_{\rm e}$; 2.
 The ``extendedness-split'': at the fixed ``inner'' stellar mass (stellar mass at $R<10$ kpc), split the sample based on their ``extendedness'', represented using the outskirt stellar mass (\mout).
-Because we mainly focus on the average difference on the scale of galaxy populations, we exclude the extreme outliers before conducting sample split procedures.
+Because we primarily focus on the average difference across galaxy populations, we exclude extreme outliers before conducting sample splitting.
 We achieve this by utilizing the Isolation Forest Algorithm from the \texttt{scikit-learn} package.
-We perform the fit on the entire sample and obtain the average anomaly score from the \texttt{decision function}.
+We fit the entire sample and obtain the average anomaly score from the \texttt{decision function}.
 For this work, we chose a less aggressive approach by excluding the first 3\% of galaxies from the sample.
-This ensures that the most egregious galaxies will not contaminate the sample split while avoiding the removal of too many from the entire sample.
-We then use a $\log$-linear relation to describe the correlation with a scatter along relation is related to the statistical uncertainties of the physical properties.
+This ensures that the most egregious galaxies do not contaminate the sample split while avoiding removing too many from the entire sample.
+We then use a $\log$-linear relation to describe the correlation, with the scatter along the relation related to the statistical uncertainties of the physical properties.
 Following a similar strategy with \citet{OyarzunAPJ2023}, we then estimate the 35th and 65th percentile boundaries using the distribution perpendicular to the best-fit relation.
-From the distribution of the scatter around the relation, we define the two sub-samples as those with scatter in 1$\sim$ 35th percentile and 65$\sim$ 99 percentile, respectively.
+Based on the distribution of the scatter around the relation, we define the two sub-samples as those with scatter in the 1st-35th percentile and the 65th-99th percentile, respectively.